-Rule XVIII: UNH Law JD Certificates
+Rule XVIII: UNH Law JD Concentrations

 (amended by faculty 9/3/2015; 5/2019; 9/2023)

-To encourage and recognize intensive or specialized study in certain fields, the UNH Franklin Pierce School of Law (UNH Law) awards JD certificates to qualifying JD graduates who complete coursework in specified law concentrations.
+To encourage and recognize intensive or specialized study in certain fields, the UNH Franklin Pierce School of Law (UNH Law) awards JD concentrations to qualifying JD graduates who complete coursework in specified law concentrations.

-A. Policies Applicable to all JD Certificates
+A. Policies Applicable to all JD Concentrations

-All JD certificates require at least 15 credits of qualifying courses.
+All JD concentrations require at least 15 credits of qualifying courses.
 For JD candidates, qualifying courses, other than legal residencies, may not be taken on an S/U basis, and all graded qualifying courses must be completed with grades of B minus or better.

-B. JD Certificates
+B. JD Concentrations

 LIP 912Copyright Law3